 Take the unopened Strensiq vial(s) out of the refrigerator 15 to 30 minutes before injecting to allow the liquid to reach room temperature.
 Do not warm Strensiq in any other way (for example, do not warm it in a microwave or in hot water).
 Upon removal of the vial(s) from refrigeration, Strensiq should be used within 3 hours maximum (see section 5.
 How to store Strensiq).

 Remove the protective cap from the Strensiq vial(s).
-Remove the protective plastic from the syringe to be used.
-Always use a new syringe contained in a protective plastic.
+Remove the protective plastic from the syringe to be used (not included in the package).
+Always use a new disposable syringe.

 Place a larger bore needle (e.g. 25G) on the empty syringe and with the protective cap on, push down and turn clockwise the needle onto the syringe until it is tight.